OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Setting Up Your Testing Environment

 When setting up the testing environment, this can become a challenging task.
-For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point and ports are blocked making it more difficult to start a dynamic analysis of the App.
+For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point due to limitations in the connections that can be made between clients (e.g. ports are blocked), making it more difficult to start a dynamic analysis of the App.
 Rooted phones might also not be allowed within the enterprise network due to companies policies.
-Also Root detection and other countermeasures can lead to significant extra work just to be able to finally test the App.
+Also Root detection and other countermeasures implemented within an App can lead to significant extra work just to be able to finally test the App.

 This section will give an overview of different methods on how an Android App can be tested and will illustrate also it's limitations.
 Due to the reasons stated above you should be aware of all possible testing methods to select the right one for your testing environment, but also to articulate restrictions so that everybody in the project is on the same page.

 #### Preparation

 The goal of a test is to verify if the App and the endpoint(s) it's communicating with, are implemented in a secure way.
-Several security controls like SSL Pinning or Root detection might be implemented that will slow down the testing dramatically and might already take days to bypass, depending on the implementation.
+Several security controls like SSL Pinning or Root detection might be implemented, that will slow down the testing dramatically and might already take days to bypass, depending on the implementation.

 During the preparation phase it should be discussed with the company developing the mobile App, to provide two versions of the App.
 One App should be build as release to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed and the same App should also be provided as debug build that deactivates certain security controls.
 Through this approach all scenarios and test cases can be tested in the most efficient way.